MTayyab10/How-to-Start-a-Start-up/README.md

 ## Description

-Course at Stanford University by Y-Combinator.
+Course at Stanford University from Y-Combinator (YC).

-Here is the YouTube link of complete course [How to start a StartUp](https://youtu.be/CVfnkM44Urs)
+Here is the YouTube link of complete course [How to start a StartUp](https://www.youtube.com/watch?v=CBYhVcO4WgI&list=PL5q_lef6zVkaTY_cT1k7qFNF2TidHCe-1)

 Very Important for Tech Startups.